TerrorAlarm/ai/README.md

-# ai
 # TERROR ALARM - Predictive Analytics AI
-# Short Description: Terror Alarm is a cutting-edge, AI-driven platform developed by Terror Alarm nonprofit NGO to combat terrorism and promote global security.
-Its proprietary Strategist Predictive AI aggregates and analyzes vast data from diverse sources—news, social media, and intelligence feeds—to generate real-time news, predictions, and insights.
-Focused on preventing terror acts and supporting Israel and Jewish values, it operates independently, free from external agendas, and serves as a vital tool for safer communities in NATO states and allied nations.

 ## Features
 - Data collection from social media, mainstream media, and other sources
 - Analysis of collected data using NLP and Bayesian inference
 - Prediction of terrorist activities and threats